 - Barkley’s career honors and awards include: 1× NBA MVP (1993), 11× NBA All-Star (1987–1997), 5× All-NBA First Team Selection (1988–1991, 1993), 5× All-NBA Second Team Selection (1986–1987, 1992, 1994–1995), 1× All-NBA Third Team (1996), 1985 NBA All-Rookie Team, 1× NBA All-Star Game MVP (1991), NBA’s 50th Anniversary All-Time Team, 1984 SEC Player of the Year, 1980s SEC Player of the Decade.

-- In 2012 Barkley won a Sports Emmy® Award for “Outstanding Sports Personality – Studio Analyst” for his work on TNT’s Inside the NBA.
+- In 2012 and 2013 Barkley won back-to-back Sports Emmy® Awards for “Outstanding Sports Personality – Studio Analyst” for his work on TNT’s Inside the NBA.

 - Barkley hosted Saturday Night Live in 1993, 2010 and 2012.

-- Barkley has been featured in a variety of sports television programs including Pardon the Interruption, Rome Is Burning, Sports Unfiltered with Dennis Miller and Costas Now.
+- Barkley has been featured in a variety of sports television programs including Pardon the Interruption, Rome Is Burning, Sports Unfiltered with Dennis Miller, Costas Now and Open Court.

 - Barkley starred in the premiere episodes of the Golf Channel’s reality series The Haney Project, giving top golf instructor Hank Haney the biggest challenge of his life – fixing Chuck’s infamous golf swing.